Just what we need - another Bluetooth speaker!

 Alright, I'm convinced.
 Does it come in a variety of garish colours called things like Sugarplum and Habanero?

 OK, so you've read the press release too.
 In which case you'll know that while all of the above is true - even the Habanero bit.
-And you'll also know that it's out this month and will cost £79 (~RM470), down from the original Roll's £100 (~RM595) price.
+And you'll also know that it will be out on September 25 for ₹8,495.
 See, not just another boring Bluetooth speaker at all.